 Beetles are the most diverse insect order.
 Over 300,000 species are described and many thousands still to be described and discovered.
 From the tiny to the tremendously large, beetles exist in all shapes and colours.
 One of the largest beetles in the world is the goliath beetle which can measure up to 11cm in length.
 Some species are known as jewel beetles because of their beautiful metallic wing cases (elytra) that protect the flight wings beneath them.
 This metallic colouration is not made by a pigment but by iridescence.
 Some butterflies are also iridescent.
 It happens because of the way the structure of the beetle’s exoskeleton reflects light.
 Due to this, the beetle’s colouring will not fade even after many years in our collections.
 The majority of RAMM’s beetle collections exist thanks to the efforts of three collectors:

 De la Garde collected many beetles and other natural history specimens during his Naval career, particularly from the Plymouth area when he was based at Devonport.
 During his retirement he made collections in Teignmouth and Braunton.
 He left his collections to the RAMM in his will in 1913.

 John Joseph Reading

 John Reading is one of the most famous Plymouth entomologists.
 He was a curator of entomology at the Plymouth Institution from 1861 to 1863.
 He left Plymouth in the early 1870s and his collections came into the possession of Brooking Rowe who later presented them to RAMM in January 1904.
 This donation included a 40-drawer entomological cabinet.
 Reading had extensive and accurate records of his captures and sightings.
-He was involved with several important (re)discoveries.
+He made several important (re)discoveries.

 S.G.
 Rendel, then living in France, donated his collection of British beetles to the Museum in May 1928.
 Many of the specimens came from the Tiverton area.
 Unfortunately we know little of his life history.